 It may have taken some time to pinpoint the cause of your baby’s distress.
 Now that cow’s milk allergy has been identified, it is understandable that you want your baby to feel better fast.
 Once cow’s milk protein has been eliminated from your baby’s diet by either removing cow’s milk from your own diet if breastfeeding or by using a hypoallergenic formula recommended by your doctor if bottle feeding, most symptoms should settle.
 It might take time for your baby to get used to their new special diet and the exact time for complete resolution of your baby's symptoms may vary depending on the number and severity of symptoms they have.
 Make sure you stick with your baby’s new diet as most symptoms should settle within 4 weeks.

 You might start noticing an improvement in symptoms within a few days of starting the hypoallergenic formula recommended by your doctor.
 Your doctor may have recommended an extensively hydrolysed formula such as Nutramigen with LGG®.
 Your infant should remain on Nutramigen with LGG® for as long as your doctor recommends and your doctor will regularly test if your infant still has cow’s milk allergy.
-Nutramigen with LGG® has been shown to improve the management of cow’s milk allergy, helping infants return to a normal diet faster than Nutramigen without LGG®.
-Find out more about Nutramigen with LGG®.
+Find out more about Nutramigen with LGG® or watch our video on What to expect with Nutramigen with LGG®

 What if my baby’s symptoms don’t improve?